dnarain-astro/docs/astro/develop-project.md

    FROM custom-<airflow-image>
    ```

-   For example, if your base Runtime image was `quay.io/astronomer/astro-runtime:4.0.10`, this line would be:
+   For example, if your base Runtime image was `quay.io/astronomer/astro-runtime:4.2.0`, this line would be:

    ```
-   FROM custom-astro-runtime:4.0.10
+   FROM custom-astro-runtime:4.2.0
    ```

 Your Astro project can now utilize Python packages from your private GitHub repository.
-To build and run your updated project, you can either [run your project locally](develop-project.md#build-and-run-a-project-locally) or [deploy to Astro](deploy-cli.md).
+To test your DAGs, you can either [run your project locally](develop-project.md#build-and-run-a-project-locally) or [deploy to Astro](deploy-cli.md).